PADI Rescue Diver Course

 Scuba divers describe the PADI Rescue Diver course as the most challenging, yet most rewarding and most fun course they’ve ever taken.
 Why?
 Because you learn to prevent and manage problems in the water and become more confident in your skills as a diver.
 You will learn to become a better buddy by practicing problem solving skills until they become second nature.
 Plus, the course is just fun – it’s serious, but still allows for lots of laughter in between the focused learning.

 Includes pool training, open water scenarios, and certification fee.
-Does not include eLearning access, equipment or state park access, parking, eLearning access or crewpack.
+Does not include rental equipment , state park access, parking, eLearning access or crewpack.